khaled45690/privacies/face_auth-privacy-policy.md

     - **Attendance Registration:** Recording the user's presence at a specific time and location.

 - **Location Data (Optional):**
   > *If enabled by the user*, **face_auth** may collect precise location data to verify attendance at designated locations.
-This data is used solely for confirming physical presence for attendance tracking.
+This data is used solely for confirming physical presence for attendance tracking and this happen only when the app is opened while sending this checkin or out.

 - **Other Data:**
   - No additional personal information (e.g., name, email) is collected during face capture.